Danimexivasco/javascript-quizz/README.md

 A modern JavaScript quiz application built with **Vite**, **Zustand**, and **Material UI**, featuring a clean modular architecture.
 The app provides an engaging way to test your JavaScript knowledge through a dynamic multiple-choice quiz experience.

+It has CI/CD setted up with GitHub Actions, using [Playwright](https://playwright.dev/) for end-to-end testing.

 ## 🌟 Features

 - ✅ Multiple-choice JavaScript questions